 Some parents do have success with controlled crying, but it’s important to remember that there are other reasons why your baby may not be sleeping well, which must be explored first.
 For instance, they may be too hot or cold or be in pain or discomfort from colic, teething or something else entirely.
 For more information on ways to sooth a crying baby, please visit this healthcare website.
 And if you feel your baby may be crying through illness, seek advice from a healthcare professional.

 ‘I was on the cusp of trying controlled crying as we were really struggling with Felicity’s sleep when she was around 14 months old,’ says mum, Phoebe.
 ‘But I was talking to a colleague who had used a sleep consultant for her child, and she explained her method, which was essentially staying in the room next to the child, laying them back down if they were standing up, rubbing their tummy and just repeating the same few comforting words like “ssshh it’s sleepy time”.
 We tried that and she gradually improved and was sleeping through after about two weeks.
 So it wasn’t a quick fix but I didn’t feel guilty once, which was nice.’

 A baby that doesn’t sleep can be incredibly hard for parents, so don’t feel ashamed if you are struggling to cope.
-Healthcare professionals are there to give advice and support with issues such as these, plus there are organisations you can turn to, such as Cry-Sis.
+Healthcare professionals are there to give advice and support with issues such as these.

 And please remember a baby must never be shaken, as it can cause brain damage.